-One of the most proven methods of alleviating pain naturally is meditation.
-Even if you only meditate for 10 minutes per day, the impact can be huge.
+An effective way to reduce pain and anxiety is meditation.
+Even if individuals only meditate for 10 minutes per day, the positive impact on their lives can be drastic.

-This tired old saying holds plenty of truth.
-Studies show that laughing release feel good chemicals in the brain called endorphins and serotonin, which help to alleviate pain.
+The saying, “Laughter is the best medicine” holds plenty of truth.
+Studies show that laughing releases “feel good” chemicals in the brain which help to reduce pain.

-Your chronic pain may be too big of a job for your family doctor.
-This is why it’s imperative to visit a specialist who has worked with chronic pain patients.
+Chronic pain is often too complex for a family doctor to treat.
+It is imperative to find a specialist who has worked with chronic pain patients.
 They can provide a proper diagnosis and treatment plan.